Ukraine government extends lockdown measures until Aug 31, softens curbs

-KYIV, June 16 (Reuters) - Ukraine's government on Wednesday extended COVID-19 lockdown measures until Aug.
+KYIV (Reuters) -Ukraine’s government on Wednesday extended COVID-19 lockdown measures until Aug.
 31, but eased some of the restrictions, Prime Minister Denys Shmygal said.

 Shmygal said all Ukrainian regions are now in the “green zone” but the country “must be ready for any development”.